Mossville, Louisiana: Sasol

 Vista Chemical Company purchased Conoco Chemical Company in July 1984.
 In March 1996, Vista Chemical Company became Condea Vista Company.
 Sasol bought Condea Vista in 2000.
 Sasol was originally created during the apartheid-era South Africa as a synthetic oil company that helped the apartheid South African government avoid the late 1960s international oil embargo.
 Sasol has since grown into a multinational petrochemical company that has expanded well beyond its original mission of producing synthetic fuels.
+It trades on the Johannesburg Stock Exchange (JSE: SOL) and the New York Stock Exchange (NYSE: SSL) and is predominantly run by Africans.

 The Sasol project that includes the ethane cracker complex, over 3 square miles with an estimated at $8.1 billion cost, and is named the Lake Charles Chemical Projects.
 This replaces the previously named Ethane Cracker Projects and Lake Charles Cracker Projects.

 All of the streets north of Old Spanish Trail within the Mossville community has been absorbed into Sasol by the property being bought through the voluntary land purchase program and closed to the public.
 These streets include VCM Plant road, Center street, 1st through 8th avenue, Michigan avenue, Lincoln avenue, Laurel avenue, and Rigmaiden avenue.
 Evergreen street near the Sulphur city limits is also included in the closures.
-The entire area has been deforested with major ongoing construction.